Skip to content

 What to Ask Before the First Prescription

-The most useful questions are the least glamorous — and they're the ones nobody asks at the first visit because they sound boring.
+The most useful questions are the unglamorous ones — and they're exactly the ones nobody asks at the first visit, because they sound boring.

 • What will my clinic charge for follow-up visits after the first month?